cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, post-Lenexa mailing
+# Parallelism TS Editor's Report, pre-Jacksonville mailing

-N4505 is the latest Parallelism TS Working Draft.
-It contains editorial and technical changes to the Parallelism TS to apply the following revisions:
+N4578 is the proposed working draft of Parallelism TS Version 2.
+It contains technical changes to the Parallelism TS to apply the following revision:

-  * N4274 - Relaxing Packing Rules for Exceptions Thrown by Parallel Algorithms - Proposed Wording (Revision 1)
-  * Feature test macro for the Parallelism TS
+  * P0155R0 - Task Block R5

-N4505 updates the previous draft, N4407, published in the pre-Lenexa mailing.
+N4578 updates the previous draft, N4505, published in the post-Lenexa mailing.

-N4507 is document N4505 reformatted as a TS document.
-It updates N4409, which was published in the pre-Lenexa mailing.

 ## Technical Changes

-* Applied N4274, which relaxes the exception packaging rules for exceptions thrown by parallel algorithms.
-Additionally, changed instances of "terminates with (exception)" phrasing to "exits via (exception)", as directed by the Library Working Group.

-* Introduced the feature test macro `__cpp_lib_experimental_parallel_algorithm` for the functionality of the Parallelism TS as directed by SG1.

-## Editorial Changes

-* Promoted subsection 1.3.1, which was incorrectly grouped under section 1.3, to section 1.4.
+* Applied P0155R0, which introduces support for fork-join task parallelism via task blocks.